River Brede: History

+The Brede is a main river from Seddlescombe to its mouth, and so is managed by the Environment Agency.
+Land drainage functions within the river valley are the responsibility of the Romney Marshes Area internal drainage board.

 Route

 The Brede rises from several springs to the south of Netherfield, close to the 360 ft and 330 ft contours.
 They join together, and flow initially to the south east, before turning to the north east, to pass under a minor road and the A2100, by which time the river is already below the 100 ft contour.
 At Pond Bay, Rat Gill joins the river, which turns to the east, to pass under a railway bridge on the Hastings Line.
 The River Line joins it at Whatlington, as do several more streams as it passes under the A21 and B2244 roads to the south of Sedlescombe.
 To the south of the river is the Pestalozzi International Village, formerly the Pestalozzi Children's Village, set up by a Trust following the end of the Second World War.
 The river channel is now flanked by drainage ditches on both sides, and soon drops below the 16 ft contour.

 A little further to the east is Brede Valley Waterworks, situated on the north bank.
 It was built in the early 1900s, and parts of it are grade II listed.
 The red-brick engine house still contains one of the original Tangye triple-expansion steam engines supplied in 1904, while a later building, dating from the 1930s, houses a Worthington-Simpson pumping engine dating from 1940.
 Before Brede Bridge, there is a derelict pumping station, which formerly pumped water from the drains into the main channel.
 An area of 60 acre is being returned to marshland, and water levels are gradually rising to recreate a traditional waterside landscape.
 The bridge is a modern structure with a flat concrete deck, which was built to replace a hump-backed bridge during the Second World War, to allow tanks to cross it.
 Beyond the bridge, Doleham Ditch joins from the south, and the Marshlink railway line which has followed the valley of a stream northwards, turns to the east to follow the Brede Valley.
 The valley floor widens, and a network of drains keeps this area, which is known as the Brede Level, from flooding.